-Ulcers can be caused by broken or crooked teeth, poorly ﬁtting dentures or sharp pieces of food.
+Ulcers can be caused by broken or crooked teeth, poorly ﬁtting dentures, or sharp pieces of food.
 Once the cause is removed, ulcers should heal within 3 weeks.
-If you notice an ulcer which does not heal, see your dentist promptly.
+If you notice an ulcer that does not heal, see your dentist promptly.
 Many serious conditions, such as mouth cancer, can be treated. better if they are diagnosed early at a routine check-up.

 Dr. Zita Antao dental director Sabka dentist says it’s important to keep your teeth healthy at any age.
 However, due to poor eyesight or other medication issues, old people need to take extra care of their teeth.
 So regular dental checkup is always recommended.
 And she further adds its important check your oral health even you wear a denture.
 A healthy mouth is key to overall health.